First Time User? Sign Up Now

 Treatment options under clinical evaluation for stage III and stage IV oropharyngeal cancer include the following:

 Pembrolizumab is a monoclonal antibody and an inhibitor of the programmed death (PD-1) pathway.
+There are two studies evaluating pembrolizumab in patients with incurable metastatic or recurrent head and neck squamous cell carcinoma.

 Nivolumab is a fully human immunoglobulin G4 (IgG4) anti–PD-1 monoclonal antibody.